Aberfeldy shooting: Q&A with senior cops leading Brian Low murder probe

 Q: There is no sort of personal feud?

-Q: Will you be referring yourself to the PIRC over how long it took to conduct a postmortem and discover that you believe Brian was murdered?
+Q: Will you be referring yourself to PIRC over how long it took to conduct a post-mortem and discover that you believe Brian was murdered?

 Q: Are you confident that the officers who first appeared on the scene followed the appropriate procedures?